 Been an original since 1994, ask a snitch

-Never catch me comin’ off of a bench playing the six
+Never catch me comin’ off a bench playing the six

-Never catch me in a group singin’ with some other chicks
+Never catch me in a group singing’ with some other

 On the album’s final song, “Bye Bipolar” Brandy takes us to church.
 As the pianos return, she delivers one of the most moving performances on the album.
 Again, metaphorically touching the taboo topic of mental health, she tells this story of saying goodbye to a toxic failed engagement that left her in ruins, tears, and calamity.
 Just as she started, she ends the album on pure vulnerability.